aledmorris/aledmorris.github.io/content/post/2022-obtp-tester-cli/index.md

 tags: ["obtp","cisco","python","api","scripting"]
 ---

-Have you ever needed a simple tool to push One Button to Push (OBTP) meetings to a Cisco video endpoint like a DX series, for testing purposes?
-If your answer is 'yes', then you should read on to find out how you can make use of a script that I have written for exactly that purpose.
+Have you ever needed a simple tool to push a One Button to Push (OBTP) meeting to a Cisco video endpoint (like a DX series), for testing purposes?
+If your answer is **'yes'**, then you should read on to find out how you can make use of a script that I have written for exactly that purpose.

 ![Calendar Pop Up](/post/2022-obtp-tester-cli/dx80-popup.png#center50 "Calendar pop up on DX70")